mhrimaz/AwesomeJavaFX/README.md

 ## Blogs and Sites
--[FX Experience](http://fxexperience.com/) - FX Experience has been the premiere site for JavaFX code, posts, and insights since mid-2009, and readership continues to grow every month.
+- [FX Experience](http://fxexperience.com/) - FX Experience has been the premiere site for JavaFX code, posts, and insights since mid-2009, and readership continues to grow every month.
 You should absolutly follow their weekly links.
--[JavaFX Daily](http://paper.li/net0pyr/1312275601) - JavaFX Daily Photos, Article and Links by [Michael Heinrichs](http://twitter.com/net0pyr)
+- [JavaFX Daily](http://paper.li/net0pyr/1312275601) - JavaFX Daily Photos, Article and Links by [Michael Heinrichs](http://twitter.com/net0pyr)
--[JPereda's Coding Blog](http://jperedadnr.blogspot.de/) - Outstanding Java/JavaFX Articles by [José Pereda](https://twitter.com/JPeredaDnr)
+- [JPereda's Coding Blog](http://jperedadnr.blogspot.de/) - Outstanding Java/JavaFX Articles by [José Pereda](https://twitter.com/JPeredaDnr)
--[Pixel Perfect](http://dlsc.com/blog/) - You can find good articles about java and specially JavaFX by [Dirk Lemmermann](https://twitter.com/dlemmermann)
+- [Pixel Perfect](http://dlsc.com/blog/) - You can find good articles about java and specially JavaFX by [Dirk Lemmermann](https://twitter.com/dlemmermann)
--[Harmonic Code](http://harmoniccode.blogspot.de/) - You should see how he's playing with JavaFX! by [Gerrit Grunwald](https://twitter.com/hansolo_)
+- [Harmonic Code](http://harmoniccode.blogspot.de/) - You should see how he's playing with JavaFX! by [Gerrit Grunwald](https://twitter.com/hansolo_)

 ## Peoples